-There are other treatments available if conservative treatment does not achieve satisfactory relief of symptoms or if the appearance of the veins is bothersome, other treatments may be offered, depending on your overall medical condition.
+There are other treatments available if conservative treatment does not achieve satisfactory relief of symptoms or if the appearance of your spider veins is bothersome.
 Depending on the size and location of the veins, other treatment techniques include:

 - Sclerotherapy: This procedure involves the injection of a liquid or foam chemical directly into the vein with a small needle.
 The chemical, called a sclerosant, irritates the veins and causes it to collapse.
 Over time, the vein turns into scar tissue that fades away.
 The procedure is usually done in a clinic, is relatively inexpensive, and has little downtime.
 Most individuals require a couple of sessions to treat all the spider veins.
 Side effects of sclerotherapy may include slight swelling, bruising, and redness and itching at injection sites.
 If the solution leaks out of the vein, pain and darkening of the skin occurs.

-- Intense Light Therapy: This newer technique of treating spider veins uses intense pulsed light that can be used to selectively damage or destroy abnormal veins including small spider veins and small vascular birthmarks.
+- Intense Pulsed Light Therapy (IPL): This newer technique of treating spider veins uses intense pulsed light that can be used to selectively damage or destroy abnormal veins including small spider veins and small vascular birthmarks.
 Unlike laser, the intense light therapy is more suited for vascular lesions slightly deeper in the skin.
 This treatment may be recommended when sclerotherapy or laser therapy does not effectively treat the superficial vein.
 Two to four treatments may be required depending on the number and size of the lesions.

 What are advantages of laser over sclerotherapy?